Types of GS1 ID Keys

 Use CPIDs to identify components and parts, typically where an Original Equipment Manufacturer (OEM) defines specifications for a final product, such as automobile parts.

-this identifier can only be used between trading partners.
+Important: this identifier can only be used between trading partners.